 - Pick a template that fits

 - Your resume template should always fit the mood of the work environment, so look to the job description.
 Is it written in a more corporate or friendly tone?
-A touch of warmth through color usage is almost always a good way for a customer success manager to demonstrate their positive attitude.
+A mild touch of warm color usage can also help a customer success manager to demonstrate their friendly attitude.

 - Show balance in your skills

 - It’s important for a customer success manager to show a strong balance between interpersonal finesse and logical, critical thinking.
 You need to demonstrate your ability to not only strategize but implement and support those strategies graciously, too.

 - As a customer success manager, recruiters want to see evidence that you’re confident in guiding a team through a policy’s complete lifecycle.
 They also want you to show adaptability by describing how you integrated customer feedback to make improvements.

 - Spotlight versatility while communicating

 - Since you need to communicate with everyone, from loyal vendors and merchants to potential customers, versatile communication is key.
 You can demonstrate this by pulling in a broad variety of customer relations examples for your experience section.

 How to Write a Customer Success Manager Resume

 - Pick a resume template that emphasizes your strengths